Azure/MachineLearningNotebooks/how-to-use-azureml/deployment/accelerated-models/README.md

 * VGG-16
 * SSD-VGG

-To learn more about the azureml-accel-model classes, see the section [Model Classes](#model-classes) below or the [Azure ML Python SDK documentation](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py).
+To learn more about the azureml-accel-model classes, see the section [Model Classes](#model-classes) below or the [Azure ML Accel Models SDK documentation](https://docs.microsoft.com/en-us/python/api/azureml-accel-models/azureml.accel?view=azure-ml-py).

 ### Step 1: Create an Azure ML workspace
 Follow [these instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-create-workspace-with-python) to install the Azure ML SDK on your local machine, create an Azure ML workspace, and set up your notebook environment, which is required for the next step.